quii/learn-go-with-tests/anti-patterns.md

 **TDD's main purpose is to provide feedback on your design.**

-The TDD process is conceptually simple to follow but as you do it you'll find it challenging your design skills.
+The TDD process is conceptually simple to follow but as you do it you'll find it challenging your design skills. **Don't mistake this for TDD being hard, it's design that's hard!**

 Don't give up, work through it, be honest about the quality of your tests by listening to them, and you'll become a better developer for it.